docs-maker

 Mandatory Sequential Thinking

-• In create mode: use it to design section structure and constraints.
+• In create mode: design section structure, layer placement, source policy, and verification gates first.

-• In refactor mode: use it to identify redundancy, ambiguity, and compression opportunities.
+• In refactor mode: identify redundancy, ambiguity, stale references, mixed concerns, missing source evidence, and missing validation before editing.

-• Do not edit documents before this plan is complete.
+• Do not edit documents before the structure plan is complete.

 </mandatory_reasoning>